 “And the Lord Blessed the Seventh Day and Consecrated It” (Genesis 2:3).
 Can time be blessed?

-On Rosh Hashanah, we pray for the future exclusive divine kingship presented in Aleinu.
-At the same time, the psalm of the shofar (Ps 47) offers us an alternative approach, to stop waiting for God’s eschatological intervention and start seeing kinship with other religious groups, all of whom are the “Am Elohei Avraham,” the retinue of the God of Abraham.
+Malchuyot is a prayer for the coming of God’s exclusive kingship over Israel.
+In contrast, the psalm of the shofar (Ps 47) offers an alternative approach, to stop waiting for God’s eschatological intervention and start building rapport with other religious groups, all of whom are the “Am Elohei Avraham,” the retinue of the God of Abraham.

-On Rosh Hashanah, we pray for the future exclusive divine kingship presented in Aleinu.
-At the same time, the psalm of the shofar (Ps 47) offers us an alternative approach, to stop waiting for God’s eschatological intervention and start seeing kinship with other religious groups, all of whom are the “Am Elohei Avraham,” the retinue of the God of Abraham.
+Malchuyot is a prayer for the coming of God’s exclusive kingship over Israel.
+In contrast, the psalm of the shofar (Ps 47) offers an alternative approach, to stop waiting for God’s eschatological intervention and start building rapport with other religious groups, all of whom are the “Am Elohei Avraham,” the retinue of the God of Abraham.